Redesign of Housing Related Support Services

 This survey has now closed.
 Many thanks to everyone who took the time to share their views with us.
 All feedback is now being considered and will inform our thinking on the future of support services in Warwickshire.

-We shall share the Consultation Report and Proposal for the new services to be considered by the Council’s Cabinet at their December 2023 meeting.
-Subject to their approval we shall be tendering for new Supporting Independence Services to start in 2025.
+We shall share the Consultation Report and Proposal for the new services to be considered by the Council’s Cabinet in December.
+Links to the reports will be available on this webpage when published.
+Subject to their approval we shall be tendering for new services to start on 1st April 2025.

 Areas